 So here we will primarily introduce the people that readers will encounter in in the Research Diary.

 The principal investigator and man-for-device-deployments-on-penguins.
 With 15 years of experience in research, most of which revolved around penguins.Thomas started off studying the foraging ranges of Little penguins on Motuara Island and at Oamaru using old fashioned radio telemetry, before continuing his research on Snares and Yellow-eyed penguins as one of the first scientists to successfully deploy newly developed GPS dive loggers.
 He has also worked with Humboldt penguins in Chile (with his wife Ursula Ellenberg, see below).
-Thomas also maintains the research diary on tawaki-project.org.
+Thomas also maintains (or not) the research diary on tawaki-project.org.

 Ursula is the second mastermind behind the Tawaki Project and Thomas’ partner-in-crime in many penguin related research projects (and vice versa).
 Her main focus is the exmination of disturbance effects on seabirds in general and penguins in particular.
 Her work on the effects of tourism on Yellow-eyed penguins earned her the prestigious MacDiarmid Award and has led to substantial improvements in conservation and management of penguins in New Zealand and Chile.
 Ursula is an extremely versatile scientist with a broad interest and an even broader spectrum of research experience.